GensaGames/Dashcam-Speed-Detection/README.md

 1.3.1.
 Single training sample consist from several frames
 <br/><br/>

-For testing purpose, we created `Preprocessor` objects, which can retrive Timelines in different format, and not only previous frame.
-We can represent it, as indexes `(0, 1, 2)`, where `(0)` it's current frame, where we now the right Y value (and looking back to the previous `(1)`, and next to it `(2)` frames).
+For testing purpose, we created Preprocessor objects, which can retrive Timelines in different format, and not only previous frame.
+We can represent it, as indexes '(0, 1, 2)', where '(0)' it's current frame, where we now the right Y value (and looking back to the previous '(1)', and next to it '(2)' frames).

-In out testing, we might check dependencies between frames `(0, 1)` or `(0, 1, 2, 3, 4)` and some variations in this range.
-And even more complicated behavior, Timeline with different steps (ex. with step 2, we will have `(0, 2, 4)`), where frame changes will be more visible.
+In out testing, we might check dependencies between frames '(0, 1)' or '(0, 1, 2, 3, 4)' and some variations in this range.
+And even more complicated behavior, Timeline with different steps (ex. with step 2, we will have '(0, 2, 4)'), where frame changes will be more visible.
 So action items for this mapping is **a) Check different Frame Timelines.**

 <br/>